hopdrive/hasura-event-detector/example-plugins/tracking-token-extraction/README.md

 ## Overview

-The CorrelationIdExtractionPlugin demonstrates how to extract correlation IDs from Hasura event payloads using multiple extraction strategies.
+The TrackingTokenExtractionPlugin demonstrates how to extract correlation IDs from Hasura event payloads using multiple extraction strategies.
 It can pull correlation IDs from `updated_by` fields, session variables, metadata, or custom fields based on your application's data structure.

 ## Features